Urban-Blazer/srm-front-end/README.md

 ```

-Now, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see your blazing fast Movement app in action!
+Now, open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see your blazing fast Sui app in action!

 ---